ShivaBharathi007/Hyper-Dimensional-Computing-Paradigm/README.md

 ✅ Implement **hyperparameter tuning** for `D` and `ngram_range`.

 ---
+### **Why HDC is 1000x More Efficient on CPU than GPU**
+- **Binary Operations:** HDC relies on simple bitwise operations (XOR, majority vote) that are **highly parallelizable on CPUs** without requiring floating-point computations like deep learning models.
+- **No Backpropagation:** Unlike deep learning, HDC does not require gradient descent, making it much faster.
+- **Memory Efficiency:** HDC uses compact binary vectors instead of large floating-point tensors.
+- **Lightweight Computation:** Hamming distance calculations require only XOR operations and bit counting, which are significantly faster than matrix multiplications in deep learning models.
+- **Scalability on CPUs:** Modern CPUs can perform **SIMD (Single Instruction Multiple Data) operations**, accelerating HDC operations efficiently without requiring GPUs.
 **Contributions are welcome!** Feel free to fork and improve the project 🚀